 - AR7P25: Design Thesis Project: Resolution.

 - AR7P18: Design Thesis

-My current teaching varies from studio tutoring (most recently in Unit 13) to architectural history and theory seminars.
-I dedicate a proportion of my time to my doctoral students and currently supervise seven; six of my research students have completed their PhDs.
-My current students are:
+His current teaching varies from studio tutoring (most recently in Unit 13) to architectural history and theory seminars.
+He also dedicates a proportion of his time to doctoral students and currently supervises seven; six of his research students have completed their PhDs.
+His current students are:

 - Annisa Jabbour "Dubai in Place and Time: The Role of Cultural Memory in the Recent Architectural History of a Desert City"